 The date your participation will cease under the Plan varies from component to component.
-Under the various components described in Section IV Component Options, your participation in each component will, unless otherwise expressly stated, cease on the date you terminate employment or otherwise cease to be eligible under the Plan or otherwise cease to be an eligible Employee.
+Under the various components described in Section IV Component Options, your participation in each component will, unless otherwise expressly stated, cease on the date you terminate employment or otherwise cease to be eligible under the Plan or otherwise cease to be an eligible Employee who is covered by the School District No. 1, Health and Welfare Trust ("Trust").